brillout/wildcard-api/docs/intro.template.md

 That's all Wildcard does:
 It simply makes a function defined on the server "callable" in the browser.
 (Behind the curtain Wildcard makes an HTTP request.)

-How you retrieve data is entirely up to you.
+How you retrieve and mutate data is entirely up to you.
-You can use SQL, ORM, NoSQL, GraphQL, etc.
+You can use SQL, ORM, NoSQL, etc.
-(The Wildcard-GraphQL combination is explained later.)

 #### Contents